microsoftgraph/microsoft-graph-docs/api-reference/api/webhooks.md

 * changeType - The event type that caused the notification.
 For example, *Created* on mail receive, or *Updated* on marking a message read.
 * resource - The URI of the resource relative to `https://graph.microsoft.com`.
 * resourceData
-  * @odata.type - The OData entity type in Microsoft Graph that describes the object being represented.
+  * @odata.type - The OData entity type in Microsoft Graph that describes the represented object.
   * @odata.id - The OData identifier of the object.
   * @odata.etag - The HTTP entity tag that represents a version of the object.
   * Id - The identifier of the object.

-SequenceNumber: To help identify if a notification was missed by the client.
-Handling sequence number on the client will be discussed as part of advanced topics in a later post.
-Additionally, a notification related to a resource change (such as receiving, reading or deleting a message) has an additional ResourceData property that contains the ID of the item that was changed.
-A client can use this ID to handle this item according to its business logic (e.g. fetch this item, sync its folder, etc.).

 ## Notification example

-When the user receives a new message in the Inbox, Microsoft Graph sends a notification similar to the following:
+When the user receives an email, Microsoft Graph sends a notification like the following:

 ```
 {